Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Background and Notation

 \subsection{The Heisenberg Group}

-The Heisenberg group is the metric measure space denoted $\mH = (\mR^3 , d_{\mH} , m)$.
-Beyond the current interest in $\mH$ for the development of analysis in metric spaces, it plays important (and more classical) roles in harmonic analysis, and the sub-Riemannian and CR geometries.
+Beyond the current interest in $\mH$ for the development of analysis in metric spaces, the Heisenberg group plays an important (and more classical) role in harmonic analysis, and is a fundamental example of a sub-Riemannian manifold.
+When viewed from the right perspective, it is also the prototypical model for CR geometry.